RubenWerdmuller/minikube-workshop/README.md

 https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/
 -->

 Alright!
 Now generally you'll want to use Ingresses (loadbalancers/proxies) to act as gateway between a client and our Kubernetes.
-Let's spin these suckers up.
+Let's spin a sucker up.

 ```zsh
 minikube addons enable ingress